majestyz3/f5-tf-demo/docs/class1/lab2/module2.rst

 Lab 2 – Getting Started
 -----------------------------------

-Welcome to the F5 Automation lab using terrfiorm and aAsible!
+Welcome to the F5 Automation lab using terraform and aAsible!
 In this course we will:

 Explore how to spin up a and spin down a F5 , by using a declarative API model to forward, aggregate and analyze BIG-IP in a cloud enviroment (azure).